ibaumgart/zenodo_spoof/README.md

 3. Make a release commit
 - Added Release_0.txt
 - Commited/pushed to repo
+- Added "v00" tag in git
+    - git tag v00
-- In GitHub created this as release v0
+- In GitHub created this as release v00

 4.